mathieuletyrant/git-whisper/README.md

 # This will prompt you with a list of available LLMs
 gw config set model

-# This will prompt you a list of commit messages to choose
-gw config set interactive
 ```

 This command will create a configuration file at `~/.git-whisper/config.json` to store your API key and preferred model settings.